 In a bowl, sift together all the dry ingredients and then add in the butter, egg yolk, vanilla extract and lemon zest.

 Remove from the refrigerator and roll the dough, between two pieces of baking paper/parchment, to 3mm in thickness.
+However, if it’s a particularly warm day, please follow the instructions in the notes above.

 Using a flower cookie cutter (mine measured just under 6cm at it’s widest point), or a round fluted cutter, cut out your shapes.
 Peel away all of the surrounding dough and put this aside, for re-use again.
 Gently peel the biscuits off of the baking paper/parchment, which should come away quite easily, then transfer the cookies to the prepared trays.
 You can put them quite close together, about 3cm apart, as they don’t spread too much during baking.
 When the dough gets warm it does become a little harder to work with, so just pop it back in the refrigerator to chill.